ProgramCrafter/salsa-iwj-otter/docs/build.rst

    **If you just want to edit and preview the shape libraries (ie the piece shapes) you can stop here.**

-4. Install the webdriver binary from Mozilla.
+4. For the tests, install the webdriver binary from Mozilla.
 Visit

      https://github.com/mozilla/geckodriver/releases/tag/v0.28.0